Anchor lets someone you care about document what is happening and automatically alert you when they need support.

 What if I miss the alert?

-The vault link is valid for 24 hours after the recording ends.
-After that, the evidence is automatically deleted from the server.
+Evidence is available in the Anchor app for 24 hours after the recording ends.
+After that, the server copy is automatically deleted.
 The person's local recording stays on their device.

 Can I opt out of receiving alerts?